Azure/app-service-quickstart-docker-images/drupal-nginx-fpm/0.3-varnish/README.md

 >Note: We create a database "azurelocaldb" when using local mysql.
 Hence use this name when setting up the app.

 4. Browse http://[website]/phpmyadmin

+## How to use Varnish in-memory caching
+1. Disable ARR Affinity in Application Settings.
+Requests containing cookies will not be cached.
+2. The default in-memory cache size is 250M.
+If you need to change the value, add an Application Setting called VARNISH_CACHE_SIZE with a supported value as per the documentation: https://varnish-cache.org/docs/trunk/users-guide/storage-backends.html#malloc;
+3. The Cache-Control headers will be respected.
+Drupal, by default, does not allow caching.
+To turn on caching navigate to /admin/config/development/performance and set your "Page cache maximum" age value.

+Currently, only in-memory caching is available for this image.

 # How to turn on Xdebug to profile the app
 1. By default Xdebug is turned off as turning it on impacts performance.